Active particle dynamics beyond the jamming density: Results and Discussion

-Because the existence of long-range order is traditionally attributed to enhanced density fluctuations, it is surprising that the order parameter is not zero in the jammed state for these relatively large systems.
-Each particle in this model has an average of six nearest neighbors, more than in the prototypical XY model, so it could be that any "spin waves" forming in this system are "stiffer" than in the XY model and so have a longer wavelength.
+{We considered several possible mechanisms for long-range information transfer.
+Each particle in this model has an average of six nearest neighbors, more than in the prototypical XY model, so it could be that any "spin waves" forming in this system are "stiffer" than in the XY model and so have a longer wavelength, pushing the thermodynamic limit to larger sizes.
 Moreover, the geometry of the packing (roughly hexagonal with defects) allows for more paths between a given particle pair than in the XY model, as well as shorter diagonal paths, in contrast to the strictly "Manhattan" distances of the XY lattice.
 The geometry could therefore provide a mechanism for enhanced information transfer.
-This could be further investigated by analyzing the Fourier modes of the dynamics and the system's hyperscaling relations.
-A packed colony of cells could possibly exploit this enhanced information transfer in order to "communicate" across biologically long length scales over which the Mermin-Wagner theorem proves irrelevant.
+A packed colony of cells could possibly exploit this geometry in order to "communicate" across a system which is large in terms of biological length scales, even though strictly speaking, the system would be disordered in the limit of infinite size.
+Henkes \textit{et al.} also proposed a mechanism of information transfer due to an active, jammed system's vibrational modes \cite{Henkes2011}; this mechanism may be at work here as well.}